yuanqing/create-figma-plugin/README.md

     Use a **`"-"`** in the array to specify a separator between commands in the plugin’s sub-menu.

-For brevity, the initial `src/` of any paths specified in the configuration can be omitted.
-Create Figma Plugin will attempt to resolve file paths in the `src/` directory.
+For brevity, the initial `src/` of paths specified in the configuration can be omitted.
+Create Figma Plugin will attempt to resolve the paths in the `src/` directory.

 #### Example

-Single command:
+Plugin with a single command:

 ```diff
 {